it-gorillaz/configify/examples/aws-secrets-example/README.md

 export class AppModule {}
 ```

-Alternatively, you can initialize the module passing your own instance of the aws sdk:
+Alternatively, you can initialize the module with your own instance of the aws sdk:

 ```js
 import { SSMClient } from '@aws-sdk/client-ssm';